Let’s be honest. All an SSH client really has to do is connect to your server, let you type some keys, and show you what comes back. Right?

 Yes!
 Your continued support allows us to keep working on this ever-useful app.
 Thank you!

 Not currently.
-Due to the different server configurations possible in Transmit, we didn't feel ready to sync them with Prompt 2.
+Due to the different server configurations possible in Transmit and Coda, we didn't feel ready to sync them with Prompt 2.
 Among the questions we faced:

 Too many what-ifs kept us from including this functionality in Prompt 2.0, but we’re definitely considering it for the future.